Welcome to Lima, the capital and largest city with 10 million people.

 No, there is no service component on this program.

-The Off The Map: Peru is open to all students.
-Students should be prepared to participate in activities such as biking, hiking, swimming and light manual labor.
-If a student has an injury or health condition that prohibits them from taking part in these activities, alternatives will be provided.
+The Off The Map: Peru is open to all students, but know that you should be prepared to participate in activities such as biking, hiking, and potentially swimming.

 Packing the right gear (and the right amounts) is the first step to an incredible travel experience.
 Below is your packing list, and for those of you looking for some extra guidance on what to bring, check out the packing guide for this program.

 A school backpack is ideal as it will be used for day trips.